vladimiry/ElectronMail/README.md

 # protonmail-desktop-app

 is an unofficial [ProtonMail](https://protonmail.com/) desktop client.
-It's basically the ProtonMail's [web interface](https://mail.protonmail.com) that's being opened inside the [Electron](https://github.com/electron/electron) container with custom features built on top of it.
+It's basically the ProtonMail's [web interface](https://mail.protonmail.com) that's being opened inside [Electron](https://github.com/electron/electron) container with custom features built on top of it.
 You can see below the screenshots of the `default` and `compact` view modes.

 ![view-default](https://user-images.githubusercontent.com/1560781/34328616-a10c2a2a-e8f4-11e7-9cfe-2308ee3391b2.png)